Depositing a dataset

 The maximum size for each file uploaded is 50 GB.

-A maximum batch of 1000 files can be uploaded in one transfer via the user interface.
-If you have more files than that, you must use a Dataverse API or the DVUploader tool.
+It is recommanded to upload a maximum batch of 200 files in one transfer via the user interface.
+If you have more files than that, you must use the DVUploader tool and the Direct Upload Dataverse API.

 When files are uploaded to a dataset, they are assigned: